slatedb/slatedb/docs/0001-manifest.md

 ### Proposal

 We propose persisting SlateDB's `DbState` in a manifest file to solve problem (1).
 Such a design is quite common in [log-structured merge-trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSMs).
 In particular, RocksDB [follows this pattern](https://github.com/facebook/rocksdb/wiki/MANIFEST).
 In SlateDB, we will persist `DbState` in a manifest file, which readers and writers will load on startup.
 Writer, compactor, and readers will all update the manifest in various situations.
-All updates will be done using CAS.
+All updates will be done using [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS).

 To prevent zombie writers, we propose using CAS to ensure each SST is written exactly one time.
 We introduce the concept of writer epochs to determine when the current writer is a zombie and halt the process.
 The full fencing protocol is described below.

-### Assumptions
+### Goals

-This design assumes:
+This design should:

-* Only one writer client is allowed at a time
-* Multiple reader clients are allowed at the same time
-* Only one compactor client is allowed at a time
-* Compactor, writer, and readers may all be on different machines
-* Read clients may snapshot the database state to prevent compaction from deleting SSTs they're reading
+* Work with a single writer, multiple readers, and a single compactor
-* Writer clients may send parallel writes to the object store
+* Allow parallel writes from a single writer
-* Object storage supports [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS) or [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html)
+* Allow readers to snapshot state for consistent reads across time
+* Work with object stores that support CAS
-* A transactional store (DynamoDB, MySQL, and so on) is available if the object store does not support CAS
+* Work with object stores that support object versioning if a transactional store is available (DynamoDB, MySQL, and so on)
+* Avoid write contention on the manifest

 ### A Note on CAS